Severson-Group/docs.amdc.dev/source/getting-started/user-guide/amds-interface/index.md

 ## AMDS Firmware Version

-Ensure that your AMDS Firmware version matches your AMDC firmware version using the following table:
+Ensure that your AMDS firmware version matches your AMDC firmware version using the following table:

 | AMDC Version | AMDS Version |
 |-------|-------|